-Bill is one of the original godfathers of the Willamette Valley.
+Bill is one of the wine pioneers of the Willamette Valley.
 Thousands of wines have been produced thanks to his efforts, and he just won't stop.

 “I didn’t start to be a pioneer.
 We were just thinking, ‘this is something we love to do, this is something we need to try.’”